Roborock just added another variant to their line-up, the S4 Max.

 - Compatible with both the Xiaomi and Roborock app: This model is compatible with the two apps, providing users more options.
 While these apps are similar in functionality, the Xiaomi app offers integration with other Xiaomi products – something the Roborock app lacks.

-- Excellent at cleaning shorter hair: The S5 Max was excellent at the five-inch hair test, picking up 95%, with only 5% wrapped around the brush.
+- Excellent at cleaning shorter hair: The S5 Max excelled at the five-inch hair test, picking up 95%, with only 5% wrapped around the brush.

 The Verdict: Too Close to Call